Credential Lifecycle

 The Wallet Instance MUST:

-• check periodically the validity status of the Digital Credential that is stored in it, requesting a Status Attestation for each Digital Credential;
+• check periodically the validity status of the Digital Credential that is stored in it, requesting a Status Assertion for each Digital Credential;

-• be able to present a Status Attestation if required by a Verifier, along with the corresponding Digital Credential;
+• be able to present a Status Assertion if required by a Verifier, along with the corresponding Digital Credential;

 • request a revocation of a Digital Credential when the Users delete it from the storage.